Book Talk: Novel looks at rape through lens of sports

 A: "I was wanting to reframe the cultural perception of the mistreatment of women.
 I enjoy the game but I have very critical feelings around the propaganda that surrounds it.
 I felt a story perhaps could be explored more deeply through not necessarily looking at a character that has been raped but looking at the effects of rape - what is the aftermath.

-"I think we need to reconsider what it actually means to sexually assault women, in particular the kind of ethos that may motivate that kind of behaviour but also shelter it."
+"I think we need to reconsider what it actually means to sexually assault women, in particular the kind of ethos that may motivate that kind of behavior but also shelter it."

 Q: The reader gets a sense of coming full circle, was this necessary and if so why?